speters33w/CSUGlobal_ITS410/PortfolioProject/PortfolioProject.md

    Sort the result set in ascending sequence by the email_address column.
 Submit a [screenshot](./8-6_SELECT_email_address_COUNT_DISTINCT_product_id.png).

-7. Write a SELECT statement that answers this question: What is the total quantity purchased for each product within each category?
-Return these columns
+7. Write a [SELECT statement](./8-7_SELECT_category_name_product_name_SUM_quantity.sql) that answers this question: What is the total quantity purchased for each product within each category?
+Return these columns:

    The category_name column from the category table